cherenkov-plenoscope/crosscheck_hess_ct5/README.md

 ```

 ### Night-sky-background-light
-Representative for 1,500h to 2,000h of the darkest observation-time in a year.
+I pick a flux representative for the 1,500h to 2,000h darkest hours of observation-time in a year.
+I choose the measurement by
-Benn and Allison, La Palma.
+Benn and Allison on La Palma [gaug2013night] as a reference here.

 ```
 @article{gaug2013night,